fireball-industries/.github/README.md

 - **🖥️ Industry 4.0 Implementation**: Embrace emerging technologies and navigate the fourth industrial revolution with our comprehensive solutions designed to modernize your manufacturing processes.

-- **Manufacturing Partnership**: Access top-tier talent and innovative solutions through our consulting services, transforming the way you approach industrial controls and automation.
+- **🤝 Manufacturing Partnership**: Access top-tier talent and innovative solutions through our consulting services, transforming the way you approach industrial controls and automation.

 ## Contact Us